 - Non-Condensable gases: Gases other than air such as carbon dioxide exist inside steam systems.

 So the main function of Steam Traps is to remove the liquid condensate from the mixture to avoid two-phase flow formation.
+Industrial steam traps can operate over a wide range of temperatures and pressures as per the system requirement.

 Types of Steam Traps / Steam Trap Types